Minimizing RAM Usage

 If using the ESP-MQTT component, it creates a task with stack size configured by CONFIG_MQTT_TASK_STACK_SIZE.
 MQTT stack size can also be configured using

 To see how to optimize RAM usage when using

-mDNS, please check Performance Optimization.
+mDNS, please check Minimizing RAM Usage.

-Aside from built-in system features such as esp-timer, if an ESP-IDF feature is not initialized by the firmware then no associated task is created.
-In those cases, the stack usage is zero and the stack size configuration for the task is not relevant.
+Aside from built-in system features such as ESP-timer, if an ESP-IDF feature is not initialized by the firmware, then no associated task is created.
+In those cases, the stack usage is zero, and the stack-size configuration for the task is not relevant.

 Reducing Heap Usage